ComponentKitchen/Composable/README.md

 3. Supports both implicit and and explicit means of resolving conflicts in property and method names.
 Implicit resolutions provide good default behavior, and explicit resolutions let you accommodate novel situations.
-4. Designed with forthcoming JavaScript features in mind, including class and super keywords in ES6 and decorators in ES7.
+4. Designed with forthcoming JavaScript features in mind, including `class` and `super` keywords in ES6 and decorators in ES7.
 All features are also available in plain ES5.

 Issues that come up with mixins
 -------------------------------

-Many JavaScript frameworks include a mixin feature in their class factory, but the behavior of the resulting composed class varies from framework to framework.
+Many JavaScript frameworks include a mixin facility in their class factory, but the behavior of the resulting composed class varies from framework to framework.
 A critical question is how the framework resolves conflicts in the names of properties or methods supplied by mixins.
-Consider how a typical framework might create a class with mixins:
+Consider how you might create a class with mixins in a typical framework:

     let mixin1 = {